bitifet/SmarkForm/doc/index.md

 **Mandatory properties:**

-The following properties are mandatory:
+The following properties are (nearly) mandatory:

 - The `type` property is always necessary to determine which component type controller should be used for rendering the component.
 In many cases, it can be